jantman/esp32-mdns-ip-display/README.md

 1. Install [mpremote](https://pypi.org/project/mpremote/) for deploying files and accessing the REPL: ``pip install mpremote``
 2. Copy [config_example.py](config_example.py) to ``config.py`` and edit as needed.
+3. Write the LCD libraries to the ESP32: ``mpremote fs cp lcd_api.py :lcd_api.py && mpremote fs cp esp8266_i2c_lcd.py :esp8266_i2c_lcd.py``
-3. Write the config file to the ESP32: ``mpremote fs cp config.py :config.py``
+4. Write the config file to the ESP32: ``mpremote fs cp config.py :config.py``
-4. Write the application to the ESP32: ``mpremote fs cp main.py :main.py``
+5. Write the application to the ESP32: ``mpremote fs cp main.py :main.py``
-5. Get a REPL on the device ``mpremote repl`` and then soft-reset it to run the application with Ctrl+D. You should see some debugging output, and the result of mDNS address resolution.
+6. Get a REPL on the device ``mpremote repl`` and then soft-reset it to run the application with Ctrl+D. You should see some debugging output, and the result of mDNS address resolution.